colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/other_resources.rst

 Machine Learning & AI Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Theano <http://deeplearning.net/software/theano/>`_ is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+`Theano <https://theano.readthedocs.io>`_ is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.

 `Google's TensorFlow <https://www.tensorflow.org/>`_ is an open source software library for numerical computation using data flow graphs.

-`Keras <https://keras.io/>`_ is a high-level neural networks library, written in Python and capable of running on top of either `TensorFlow <https://www.tensorflow.org/>`_ or `Theano <http://deeplearning.net/software/theano/>`_.
+`Keras <https://keras.io/>`_ is a high-level neural networks library, written in Python and capable of running on top of either `TensorFlow <https://www.tensorflow.org/>`_ or `Theano <https://theano.readthedocs.io>`_.

-`OpenAI Gym <https://gym.openai.com/>`_ is a toolkit for developing and comparing reinforcement learning algorithms.
+`Gymnasium <https://gymnasium.farama.org/>`_ is a toolkit for developing and comparing reinforcement learning algorithms.
 It supports teaching agents everything from walking to playing games like Pong or Go.

 `scikit-learn <http://scikit-learn.org/stable/>`_ is an opensource machine learning toolbox for Python